 Frequently Asked Questions About Orthodontics

-At what age should you start orthodontic treatment?
+At what age should you start orthodontic treatment for palatal expansion?

 Ideally, children should see an orthodontist for the first time at age seven.
-The permanent teeth begin to emerge around this time, and the orthodontist can determine the possibility of future problems.
-Interceptive orthodontic treatment, including using devices like palate expanders, can also begin earlier in childhood.
+The permanent teeth begin to emerge around this time, and the orthodontist can determine the possibility of future dental issues and recommend a treatment plan.
+Interceptive orthodontic care, including using devices like palate expanders, can also begin earlier in childhood.

 By the time a patient reaches adulthood, the palate bones have fused.
-This means that a palate expander is less likely to work.
+This means that a palate expansion is less effective for adult patients, and a palate expander is less likely to produce the same results as it does for children and teens.

 Call Greater Hartford Orthodontics